 The essence of all choirs is the blending of voices together so that the harmony of the notes provides a richness and depth to the music.
 It is the quality of the male voices mixing in this way which is so attractive to the audience.

 Many people will associate men’s choral singing with Wales, which has a long tradition of choral music which has roots in the chapel, the coalmine and the rugby club but male voice choir singing is also very popular in many European countries ( Germany, for example, which has its own historic ways of singing based on traditional values).
 The Commonwealth and the United States are home to many male voice choirs.

-To enable the Choir to function correctly the 4 different voices are divided into “sections”.
-The section leaders ensure that each section operates effectively in terms of practice and that new choristers are supported
+To enable the Choir to function correctly the four different voices are divided into sections.
+In our choir we have four “section leaders” who each have a responsibility to ensure that his section operates effectively and that new choristers are given proper support.